Clock - Forestime Big Wooden Clock, Big, Natural Wood

 How long should pumping sessions last?

-What’s the best breast pump for a working mom?
+What’s the best breast pump for a working parent?

 Keeping in mind the above information about how often babies typically eat, how long to plan pumping sessions for and the ideal breast pumps for working moms, here are a few sample breastfeeding and pumping schedules to help make sure you get started on the right foot.